jenni-jen/Demographic-Predictions/README.md

-# DemographicPredictions
+# Mobile Users' Demographic Predictions
-Predict mobile users' demographic information based on mobile log datasets from TalkingData.
+This project performs predictions on mobile users' demographic information based on mobile log datasets from TalkingData.
+The raw datasets can be downloaded from https://www.kaggle.com/competitions/talkingdata-mobile-user-demographics/data